Fathomk/GBmini/README.md

 Buck converter: amazon.com/Weewooday-Regulator-Voltage-Converter-Transformer/dp/B08JZ5FVLC/
 18650 Holder: amazon.com/Battery-Storage-Plastic-Batteries-YOUCHENG/dp/B08LZ3553W/
 you also need a way to connect the screen with the raspbery pi.
 I used a micro hdmi ribbon cable breakout (these are normally used for drones)
+Note: sorry the 3D files are so jank I modeled them back when I used tinkercad